Addressing divergent representations from causal interventions on neural networks: How might we avoid divergent representations?

 \section{How might we avoid divergent representations?}

-We have thus far shown that divergent representations are empirically common and that they can be harmless or harmful depending on multiple factors.
+We have thus far shown that divergent representations are common and that their harm depends on multiple factors.
 We now consider the question of how such divergences might be avoided.
 Some existing methods solve this by projecting counterfactual features (in our case, intervened representations) directly to the natural manifold \citep{verma2024counterfactualexplanationreview}.
 However, we seek a method that generates principled interventions that are constrained to be innocuous.
 In this pursuit, we first apply the Counterfactual Latent (CL) loss from \citet{grant2025mas} to the DAS experiments from \citet{wu2024alpacadas} and find that we can reduce intervened divergence while preserving accuracy on a Llama based LLM.
 We then introduce a modified CL loss that only targets causal dimensions, and we show that it can improve OOD intervention accuracy.
+We emphasize, however, that minimizing divergence magnitude does not guarantee elimination of hidden pathways; it only reduces the risk surface.